danyk20/CMS_DAQ_simulation/README.md

   - debug
     - true/false
     - debug prints containing timestamps when changing state
+- asynchronous operation using asyncio
+  - start=x
+    1. immediately change state from State.Stopped to State.Starting
+    2. `await` sleep 10 s
+    3. propagate this request to all its children if any by creating tasks
+    4. `await` for all task
+    5. set own state based on x probability and children states
+  - stop=y
+    1. propagate immediately this request to all its children if any
+    2. stop itself
 ### POST /notifications
 - update parent about current state
 - it is propagated from origin to root node